semaphoreci/docs/next-gen-pipeline-guide.md

 and run things in parallel.

 This guide is intended for teams which need to model CI/CD processes with much higher complexity.
-Semaphore 2.0 allows you to do so by (providing you with ability |
-giving you a freedom) to specify dependencies for each block within a pipeline.
+Semaphore 2.0 allows you to do so by providing you with ability to specify dependencies for each block within a pipeline.

 If blocks put to run in a sequence, don't meet your team needs, then this guide is just for you.